How do I register with Student Disability Services?

 In high school someone helped me organize my homework/projects.
 Does your office do this?

-The short answer is no. Alternative testing is a common accommodation as many disabilities impact testing.
+The short answer is no. Alternative testing is a common accommodation, as many disabilities impact testing.
 We do provide testing in our office for students registered with a disability and who are entitled to testing accommodations.
-Many students elect to take their tests in the Testing Center as it is distraction-reduced.
+Many students elect to take their tests in the Testing Center, as it is distraction-reduced.
 However, you must have registered with our office for the semester in which you are using your accommodations and have given us at least three business days’ notice.
 This notice allows us the time necessary to contact your professor and arrange to have a copy of the exam on the day and time it is due.
 Not all tests and quizzes may require a trip to our office, and scheduling them remains your responsibility.
-If you or your professor has any questions regarding testing accommodations, please contact our office.
+If you or your professor have any questions regarding testing accommodations, please contact our office.